 The best vacations leave a smile on your face and a good taste in your mouth.
-Can you smell the tri-tip sizzling over red oak coals?
+Can you smell the tri-tip sizzling?
 How about that hot bread bowl of clam chowder?
-With so many famous SLO CAL (San Luis Obispo County) foods to devour, your diet can wait.
-If you want to make your Instagram followers drool, look no further.
-These iconic bites taste as good as they appear (#nofilter).
+With so many famous SLO CAL (San Luis Obispo County) foods to devour, put your diet aside.
+Make your Instagram followers drool with these iconic bites that taste as good as they appear (#nofilter).
 Here's your must-munch meal plan:

 1. Madonna Inn Cake

 The Madonna Inn's classic Pink Champagne Cake might have been initially whipped up by angels—if angels lived in the Malibu Barbie Dream House.
 From the fluffy, cloud-like white cake to the scrumptious champagne filling to the undeniably eye-catching hot pink white chocolate curls on top, this famous slice of sugary sin must be on your radar.
 Of course, there are plenty of desserts to choose from in the Copper Cafe (cookies, black forest cake, carrot cake, plus a slew of pies), but if you want to really experience the Madonna Inn's mid-century hospitality in style, ya better think pink.